Respectful and Healthy Workplace Policy

 ■ Name calling, racial or ethnic slurs

-■ Practical jokes, pranks or mischievous conduct which may cause
+■ Practical jokes, pranks or mischievous conduct which may cause awkwardness or embarrassment

 3.2 Sexual harassment includes unwanted sexual advances, unwanted requests for sexual favours, and other unwanted verbal or physical conduct of a sexual nature which might reasonably be perceived as placing a condition of a sexual nature on new or continued employment, work assignment, or on any opportunity for training, development or advancement.
-3.2.1 Sexual harassment may include:

 ■ Unwelcome sexual remarks, jokes, innuendos or taunting regarding a person’s appearance, body, attire, age or marital status